Pheonix244001/Echidna_0_to_1/README.md

     Do not force any side effects during the assertion checking.
 For instance: assert(ChangeStateAndReturn() == 1) Do not assert obvious statements.
 For instance assert(var >= 0) where var is declared as uint256.

+PLAYLIST
+Echidna needs 2 things , target contract and properties to test.
+Think of echinda is an EOA that just very fast transactions

+ex 1 - check for correct arithmetic ex 2 - check for access control

+Notice how my solutions are a little bit different from the provided solution (I have use if else) because that is the way I have understood the given invariant.

+At ex2 we were made to understand `assertion testing`.
+I think it's a good one, we don't need any needless logic like before

+assert(false) on anything works like = `this should not happen` assert(true) = ????